 It may be useful or relevant to explain that most people have trouble sleeping once in a while but that there are some things you can do to help yourself sleep well.
 Things like a consistent bedtime routine, avoiding a big meal before bedtime and ensuring that the bedroom is cool, dark and quiet are just a few tips to help get a good night’s sleep.
 Together you can implement these things if you’re not already doing them.
 For an older child, it may be worth explaining that some children and adults can still have trouble getting a good night’s sleep even when following all the sleep tips.
 These people may have a sleep disorder.
 In these cases, talk to your parents and a doctor.

 If you’re still having trouble with these conversations, visual aids may help.
 Our YouTube search revealed a bunch of different animated videos tailored to children to explain the importance of sleep and the result of not getting enough sleep.
-For even more help refer to the Sleep for Kids classroom guide that has some great activity ideas for discussion, role play and games to educate kids about sleep in a fun, interactive way.
+For even more help refer to our Inspiration ideas for helping kids sleep.
 Alternatively trying speaking with their school, or with your GP.